56kcloud/Training/Docker/kickstart/chapters/devops.md

 <center><img src="../images/setup_repo.png" title="Create New Git Repo"></center>

 3. From the `linux_tweet_app` directory, initialize the project, commit, and perform the initial push to GitHub.
 Follow the directions which GitHub provides as seen below.

+**Be aware that we need to add all files in the directory so run `git add *` Additionally, the URL of the Repo requires updating with `git remote set-url origin https://github.com/vegasbrianc/autobuilds.git`**

 <center><img src="../images/git_initialze.png" title="Initialze Git Local Repo"></center>